 The Executivet may order the removal of any content deemed to be inconsistent with the reputation and image of the Engineering Society.

 Such a decision may be appealed to the Engineering Society Council, who may overrule the Executive with a majority vote.

+Emails

+Emails will follow the format of <group>.<position>@engsoc.queensu.ca.

+If the email alias is 15 characters or more, it can be changed to an appropriate short form including but not limited to:

+.operations would become .ops

+.business would become .biz

+.communications would become .comm

+.codirector would become .co

+For future emails without a short form given above, look for an existing pattern before creating a new shortened alias.

+It is up to the judgement of the Director of Information Technology if already existing emails that do not follow this format will be replaced with a new alias.

 Mailing List Practices